parasiitism/AlgoDaily/readme.md

 AlGoDaily
 ===
-I believe that practising algorithm every day is a long-term investment in my life.
+I believe that practising algorithms every day is a long-term investment in my life.

 #### Why Golang?
 - No reason, just for fun